 - Poor grooming: Old or arthritic cats with tender joints may fail to groom properly, resulting in unkempt fur and dry skin.

-- Sunburn: Spending a long time in the sun can cause a sunburn, even through your cat’s fur, which causes the outer layers of skin to peel and flake.
+- Sunburn: Spending a long time in the sun can cause sunburn, even through your cat’s fur, which causes the outer layers of skin to peel and flake.

 - Skin conditions: Seborrhea, demodicosis, and Malassezia are skin conditions that can cause scaling and flaking.

 - Parasites: Ringworm can cause flaky patches of skin and hair loss while mites in your cat’s fur can create the appearance of dandruff.
+If you think your cat may have a parasite, it’s important to schedule a vet appointment right away.

 - Metabolic diseases: Diabetes and hyperthyroidism can affect the condition of your cat’s skin and fur.